Barcelona – Estadi Johan Cruyff

 Battle & Roig’s original rendering for Barça’s new stadium

 In May 2015, Battle & Roig Architects Studio won the tender to design the new stadium.
 Their winning entry featured a twin-decked main stand, inspired by the club’s old Campo de la Calle Industria, whilst the remaining three sides featured six rows of seats under a shallow cantilevered cover.
-On 24 March 2017, the first anniversary of the death of Johan Cruyff, Barça announced that the new stadium would bear the club legend’s name.
-The first ground at the site was officially broken on 14 September 2017 at a ceremony attended by club president Josep Maria Bartomeu, captain Andrés Iniesta, representatives of Barcelona B & Barcelona Femeni and the mayor of Sant Joan Despí.
+On 24 March 2017, on the first anniversary of the death of Johan Cruyff, Barça announced that the new stadium would bear the name of the club’s legendary player & manager.
+The first ground at the site was officially broken on 14 September 2017 at a ceremony attended by club president Josep Maria Bartomeu, captain Andrés Iniesta, representatives of Barcelona B & Barcelona Femeni, and the mayor of Sant Joan Despí.

 BarcaB220818a